 Comply with Section 42, Lease-Up Requirement, and timely curing of identified non-compliance.

 Letter acknowledging project has met American with Disabilities Act (ADA) and Fair Housing accessibility design standards.

+When a property requests the final allocation application, the Division’s compliance team will be notified to complete a 100% compliance review.
+The 8609s will be withheld to the developer until the Tax Credit staff is notified by compliance that there are no outstanding non-compliance issues

 SECTION 14 TAX CREDIT MONITORING